Mahesh-Prayaga/Login-page/README.md

-# Login-page
-Basic authentication login page.
+Basic authentication login page that validates users using username and password.